wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     (2) Such treasurer, if thereunto required, on the said account being audited shall forthwith hand over to the said trustees the balance which on such audit appears to be due from him, and shall also, if required, hand over to such trustees all securities and effects, books, papers, and property of the said trade union in his hands or custody.

-    (3) If he fails to do so the trustees of the trade union may sue him in any Court of competent jurisdiction for the balance appearing to have been due from him upon the account last rendered by him, and for all the money since received by him on account of the trade union, and for the securities and effects, books, papers, and property in his hands or custody, leaving him to set off in such action the sums (if any) he may have since paid on account of the trade union; and in such action the trustees shall be entitled to recover their full costs of suit, to be taxed as between solicitor and client.
+    (3) If he fails to do so the trustees of the trade union may sue him in any court of competent jurisdiction for the balance appearing to have been due from him upon the account last rendered by him, and for all the money since received by him on account of the trade union, and for the securities and effects, books, papers, and property in his hands or custody, leaving him to set off in such action the sums (if any) he may have since paid on account of the trade union; and in such action the trustees shall be entitled to recover their full costs of suit, to be taxed as between solicitor and client.

-    Compare: 1878 No 8 s 14; Trade Union Act 1871, s 11 (UK)
+    Compare: 1878 No 8 s 14; Trade Union Act 1871 s 11 (UK)

 ##### 15 Punishment for withholding money

-*   If any officer, member, or other person being or representing himself to be a member of a trade union registered under this Act, or the nominee, executor, administrator, or assignee of a member thereof, or any person whatsoever, by false representation or imposition obtains possession of any money, securities, books, papers, or other effects of such trade union, or, having the same in his possession, wilfully withholds or fraudulently misapplies the same, or wilfully applies any part of the same to purposes other than those expressed or directed in the rules of such trade union, or any part thereof, he shall, on complaint made by any person on behalf of such trade union, or by the Registrar, be liable on summary conviction to a fine not exceeding $100 and costs, and to be ordered to deliver up all such property, or to repay all money applied improperly, and in default of such delivery or repayment, or of the payment of such fine and costs aforesaid, to be imprisoned . . . for any term not exceeding 6 months; but nothing herein shall prevent any such person from being proceeded against by way of indictment, if not previously convicted of the same offence under the provisions of this Act.
+*   (1) If any officer, member, or other person being or representing himself to be a member of a trade union registered under this Act, or the nominee, executor, administrator, or assignee of a member thereof, or any person whatsoever, by false representation or imposition obtains possession of any money, securities, books, papers, or other effects of such trade union, or, having the same in his possession, wilfully withholds or fraudulently misapplies the same, or wilfully applies any part of the same to purposes other than those expressed or directed in the rules of such trade union, or any part thereof, he shall, in proceedings commenced by any person on behalf of such trade union, or by the Registrar, be liable on conviction to a fine not exceeding 50 pounds and costs, and to be ordered to deliver up all such property, or to repay all money applied improperly, and in default of such delivery or repayment, or of the payment of such fine and costs aforesaid, to be imprisoned for any term not exceeding 6 months.

+    (2) Nothing in this section prevents a person being proceeded against under any other enactment for an offence constituted by conduct in a particular case that is the same as conduct punishable under this section if the person has not previously been convicted under this section in respect of that particular conduct.

-    Compare: 1878 No 8 s 15; Trade Union Act 1871, s 12 (UK)
+    Compare: 1878 No 8 s 15; Trade Union Act 1871 s 12 (UK)

+    Section 15(1): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 15 was amended by section 40(1) Criminal Justice Act 1954 by omitting the words ""with or without hard labour"".
+    Section 15(1): amended, on 1 January 1955, pursuant to section 40(1) of the Criminal Justice Act 1954 (1954 No 50).

+    Section 15(2): inserted, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

-## Registry of Trade Unions
+#### Registry of Trade Unions

 ##### 16 Registrar of trade unions.
 Annual report

-*   (1) The person for the time being holding office as the Registrar of Incorporated Societies under the [Incorporated Societies Act 1908][49] shall be the Registrar under this Act.
+*   (1) The person for the time being holding office as the Registrar of Incorporated Societies under the [Incorporated Societies Act 1908][50] shall be the Registrar under this Act.

     (2) The Registrar shall make an annual report to the Governor-General with respect to the matters transacted by him in pursuance of this Act, and the Governor-General shall cause copies of such report to be laid forthwith before Parliament if in session, or if not, then within one month from the commencement of the next ensuing session.

     Compare: 1878 No 8 s 16

-    Subsection (1) was substituted, as from 1 April 1983, by section [161(1)][47] Friendly Societies and Credit Unions Act 1982 (1982 No 118).

-    Subsection (1) was further substituted, as from 15 May 1991, by section 170 Employment Contracts Act 1991 (1991 No 22).
+    Section 16(1): replaced, on 15 May 1991, by section 170 of the Employment Contracts Act 1991 (1991 No 22).

 ##### 17 Regulations for registry

 *   With respect to the registry under this Act of a trade union, and of the rules thereof, the following provisions shall have effect:

-    *   (a) An application to register the trade union and printed copies of the rules, together with a list of the titles and names of the officers, shall be sent to the Registrar:
+    *   (a) an application to register the trade union and printed copies of the rules, together with a list of the titles and names of the officers, shall be sent to the Registrar:

-    *   (b) The Registrar, on being satisfied that the trade union has complied with the regulations respecting registry in force under this Act, shall register such trade union and such rules:
+    *   (b) the Registrar, on being satisfied that the trade union has complied with the regulations respecting registry in force under this Act, shall register such trade union and such rules:

-    *   (c) No trade union shall be registered under a name identical with that under which any other existing trade union has been registered, or so nearly resembling such name as to be likely to deceive the members or the public:
+    *   (c) no trade union shall be registered under a name identical with that under which any other existing trade union has been registered, or so nearly resembling such name as to be likely to deceive the members or the public:

-    *   (d) Where a trade union applying to be registered has been in operation for more than a year before the date of such application, there shall be delivered to the Registrar before the registry thereof a general statement of the receipts, funds, effects, and expenditure of such trade union, in the same form and showing the same particulars as if it were the annual general statement required as hereinafter mentioned to be transmitted annually to the Registrar:
+    *   (d) where a trade union applying to be registered has been in operation for more than a year before the date of such application, there shall be delivered to the Registrar before the registry thereof a general statement of the receipts, funds, effects, and expenditure of such trade union, in the same form and showing the same particulars as if it were the annual general statement required as hereinafter mentioned to be transmitted annually to the Registrar:

-    *   (e) The Registrar on registering such trade union shall issue a certificate of registry, which certificate, unless proved to have been withdrawn or cancelled, shall be conclusive evidence that the provisions of this Act with respect to registry have been complied with.
+    *   (e) the Registrar on registering such trade union shall issue a certificate of registry, which certificate, unless proved to have been withdrawn or cancelled, shall be conclusive evidence that the provisions of this Act with respect to registry have been complied with.

-    Compare: 1878 No 8 s 17; Trade Union Act 1871, s 13 (UK)
+    Compare: 1878 No 8 s 17; Trade Union Act 1871 s 13 (UK)

 ##### 18 Rules of registered trade unions

 *   With respect to the rules of a trade union registered under this Act the following provisions shall have effect:

-    *   (a) The rules of every such trade union shall contain provisions in respect of the several matters mentioned in Schedule [2][40] hereto:
+    *   (a) the rules of every such trade union shall contain provisions in respect of the several matters mentioned in [Schedule 2][41]:

-    *   (b) A copy of the rules shall be delivered by the trade union to every person on demand on payment of a sum not exceeding 10 cents.
+    *   (b) a copy of the rules shall be delivered by the trade union to every person on demand on payment of a sum not exceeding 1 shilling.

-    Compare: 1878 No 8 s 18; Trade Union Act 1871, s 14 (UK)
+    Compare: 1878 No 8 s 18; Trade Union Act 1871 s 14 (UK)

 ##### 19 Registered office of trade union

-*   (1) Every trade union registered under this Act shall have a registered office to which all communications and notices may be addressed; if any trade union under this Act is in operation for 7 days without having such an office, such trade union and every officer thereof shall each be liable to a fine not exceeding $10 for every day during which it is so in operation.
+*   (1) Every trade union registered under this Act shall have a registered office to which all communications and notices may be addressed; if any trade union under this Act is in operation for 7 days without having such an office, such trade union and every officer thereof shall each be liable to a fine not exceeding 5 pounds for every day during which it is so in operation.

     (2) Notice of the situation of such registered office, and of any change therein, shall be given to the Registrar and be recorded by him, and until such notice is given the trade union shall not be deemed to have complied with the provisions of this Act.

-    Compare: 1878 No 8 s 19; Trade Union Act 1871, s 15 (UK)
+    Compare: 1878 No 8 s 19; Trade Union Act 1871 s 15 (UK)

 ##### 20 Withdrawal or cancelling of certificate

 *   (1) No certificate of registration of a trade union shall be withdrawn or cancelled otherwise than by the Registrar and in the following cases:

-    *   (a) At the request of the trade union, to be evidenced in such manner as the Registrar from time to time directs:
+    *   (a) at the request of the trade union, to be evidenced in such manner as the Registrar from time to time directs:

-    *   (b) On proof to his satisfaction that the certificate has been obtained by fraud or mistake, or that the registration of the trade union has become void under section [8][10] hereof, or that such trade union has wilfully, and after notice from the Registrar, violated any of the provisions of this Act, or has ceased to exist.
+    *   (b) on proof to his satisfaction that the certificate has been obtained by fraud or mistake, or that the registration of the trade union has become void under [section 8][11], or that such trade union has wilfully, and after notice from the Registrar, violated any of the provisions of this Act, or has ceased to exist.

-    (1A) If a trade union makes default in forwarding to the Registrar the annual returns required by section [28][31] of this Act, the Registrar may send by post to the last known officers of the union a letter inquiring whether the union is in existence, and, if within 2 months of sending the letter, the Registrar does not receive any answer thereto, or receives an answer to the effect that the union is defunct, the union shall for the purposes of subsection [(1)][23] of this section be deemed to have ceased to exist, and the Registrar may, subject to the provisions of subsection [(2)][23] of this section, cancel the certificate of registration thereof.
+    (1A) If a trade union makes default in forwarding to the Registrar the annual returns required by [section 28][32] of this Act, the Registrar may send by post to the last known officers of the union a letter inquiring whether the union is in existence, and, if within 2 months of sending the letter, the Registrar does not receive any answer thereto, or receives an answer to the effect that the union is defunct, the union shall for the purposes of subsection (1) of this section be deemed to have ceased to exist, and the Registrar may, subject to the provisions of subsection (2) of this section, cancel the certificate of registration thereof.

     (2) Not less than 2 months' previous notice in writing, specifying briefly the ground of any proposed withdrawal or cancelling of certificate (unless where the same is shown to have become void as aforesaid, in which case it shall be the duty of the Registrar to cancel the same forthwith), shall be given by the Registrar to a trade union before the certificate of registration of the same can be withdrawn or cancelled (except at its request).

     (3) A trade union whose certificate of registration has been withdrawn or cancelled shall, from the time of such withdrawal or cancelling, absolutely cease to enjoy as such the privileges of a registered trade union, but without prejudice to any liability actually incurred by such trade union, which may be enforced against the same as if such withdrawal or cancelling had not taken place.

-    Compare: 1878 No 8 s 20; Trade Union Act Amendment Act 1876, s 8 (UK)
+    Compare: 1878 No 8 s 20; Trade Union Act Amendment Act 1876 s 8 (UK)

-    Subsection (1A) was inserted, as from 31 October 1936, by section [78][50] Statutes Amendment Act 1936 (1936 No 58).

-    Subsection (1A) was substituted, as from 13 December 1979, by section 3(1) Trade Unions Amendment Act 1979 (1979 No 113).
+    Section 20(1A): replaced, on 13 December 1979, by section 3(1) of the Trade Unions Amendment Act 1979 (1979 No 113).

 ##### 21 Right of minors to be members

 *   A person under the age of 20 but above the age of 14 years may be a member of a trade union, unless provision is made in the rules thereof to the contrary; and may, subject to the rules of the trade union, enjoy all the rights of a member except as herein provided, and execute all instruments and give all acquittances necessary to be executed or given under the rules; but shall not be a member of the committee of management, trustee, or treasurer of the trade union.

-    Compare: 1878 No 8 s 21; 1896 No 24 s 2; Trade Union Act Amendment Act 1876, s 9 (UK)
+    Compare: 1878 No 8 s 21; 1896 No 24 s 2; Trade Union Act Amendment Act 1876 s 9 (UK)

-    The expression ""20"" was substituted for the words ""twenty-one"" by section [6][51] Age of Majority Act 1970 (1970 No 137).
+    Section 21: amended, on 1 January 1971, by [section 6][51] of the Age of Majority Act 1970 (1970 No 137).

 ##### 22 Payments to nominees of deceased members

-*   A member of a trade union not being under the age of 14 years may, by writing under his hand, delivered at or sent to the registered office of the trade union, nominate any person not being an officer or servant of the trade union (unless such officer or servant is the husband, wife, civil union partner, de facto partner, father, mother, child, brother, sister, nephew, or niece of the nominator) to whom any money payable on the death of such member not exceeding $100 shall be paid at his decease, and may from time to time revoke or vary such nomination by a writing under his hand similarly delivered or sent; and on receiving satisfactory proof of the death of a nominator, the trade union shall pay to the nominee the amount due to the deceased member not exceeding the sum aforesaid.
+*   A member of a trade union not being under the age of 14 years may, by writing under his hand, delivered at or sent to the registered office of the trade union, nominate any person not being an officer or servant of the trade union (unless such officer or servant is the husband, wife, civil union partner, de facto partner, father, mother, child, brother, sister, nephew, or niece of the nominator) to whom any money payable on the death of such member not exceeding 50 pounds shall be paid at his decease, and may from time to time revoke or vary such nomination by a writing under his hand similarly delivered or sent; and on receiving satisfactory proof of the death of a nominator, the trade union shall pay to the nominee the amount due to the deceased member not exceeding the sum aforesaid.

-    Compare: 1878 No 8 s 22; 1896 No 24 s 2; Trade Union Act Amendment Act 1876, s 10 (UK)
+    Compare: 1878 No 8 s 22; 1896 No 24 s 2; Trade Union Act Amendment Act 1876 s 10 (UK)

-    Section 22 was amended, as from 26 April 2005, by section [7][52] Relationships (Statutory References) Act 2005 (2005 No 3) by inserting the words ""civil union partner, de facto partner,"" after the word ""wife,"".
+    Section 22: amended, on 26 April 2005, by [section 7][52] of the Relationships (Statutory References) Act 2005 (2005 No 3).

 ##### 23 Change of name